Giving to charity is worthwhile. A small donation from you can make a big difference to the lives of people in need.

 Donating through your limited company lowers your profits and, therefore, your Corporation Tax (for more information on lowering your Corporation Tax, you can check out our article on the subject).
 The rules only apply to donations made to national charities, however.

-Donating as a sole trader
+Donating as a Sole Trader

 If you’re a sole trader, or in partnership, then a donation to charity wouldn’t count as a day-to-day running cost of your business.
 This means that, if you pay the money from your business’s bank account, you would need to record this transaction as personal “drawings”, or a non-business transaction.